Getting Started with Loyalty Programs

 - [Optional] Add validation rules that limit earning rule usage to the predefined circumstances.

 Order has been paid

 Points are added to the loyalty card when a new order changes its status to PAID.
-You can assign a fixed number of points or reward customers proportionally to the spent amount.
+You can assign a fixed number of points or reward customers proportionally to a spent amount or a metadata value.